Year since abrogation of Article 370, Mehbooba Mufti, other politicians still under detention as Centre claims normalcy - India News , Firstpost

 A leadership vacuum created by the long absence of major leaders from parties with strong regional presence saw the emergence of newer faces.
 While Mufti's daughter Iltija took control of her mother's Twitter account in her absence and spoke on "issues of the common people", former PDP leader Altaf Bukhari launched a new outfit Apni Party in March.
 The BJP too started grooming entrants like Aijaz Hussain and Sheikh Khalid Jehangir.

 The Block Development Council elections were held from 8 to 16 October last year, recording a voter turnout of 98 percent.
-While the PDP and JKNC boycotted the first elections to be held after the revocation of Jammu and Kashmir's special status, 109 of the 128 winning candidates turned out to be Indpendents.
-The erstwhile state, however, has not had a stable government since June 2018, when the PDP-BJP government collapsed and Mufti had to step down from the chief ministerial post.
+While the PDP and JKNC boycotted the first elections to be held after the revocation of Jammu and Kashmir's special status, 109 of the 128 winning candidates turned out to be Independents.
+The erstwhile state, however, has not had a stable government since June 2018, when Mufti stepped down from the chief ministerial post.

 Petitions say courts overlooked grounds of detention